 - Be enrolled in a pre-professional health related program OR have interest in pursuing a health science degree/program in the near future.

-- Have or obtain a valid CPR card for healthcare providers (BCLS) before June 1, 2019.
+- Have or obtain a valid CPR card for healthcare providers (BCLS) before the start of the program.

 - Have completed your sophomore year of undergraduate studies.
 No freshmen or sophomores may apply at this time.